The star discrepancy of a union of randomly digitally shifted Korobov polynomial lattice point sets depends polynomially on the dimension: Introduction and statement of the results

 Despite the clarity of the existential theory, \emph{explicit} constructions that achieve the optimal linear dependence on~$s$ have remained elusive.
 Classical low-discrepancy families---digital nets and sequences, rank-1 lattices, polynomial lattices---achieve the best known asymptotic order in $N$ for fixed $s$, namely $D^*_N(P)=\mathcal{O}\bigl(N^{-1}(\log N)^{s-1}\bigr)$, but this deteriorates with growing dimension~\cite{DKP22,DKS13,DKP10,niesiam}.
 Considerable progress has been made on tractability via \emph{weights}, where coordinate importance decays and dimension dependence improves or even disappears~\cite{Aistleitner2014weights,HPS08}; constructive component-by-component (CBC) and fast CBC algorithms underpin state-of-the-art lattice and polynomial lattice rules in weighted settings~\cite{DKLP07,DKLS05,NC06a,NC06b}.
 Still, for the \emph{unweighted} star discrepancy, attaining the $\sqrt{s/N}$ order by explicit points remains open.

 From a computational perspective, the exact star discrepancy is hard to evaluate: determining $D^*_N(P)$ is NP-hard~\cite{GSW09}.
-This has motivated randomized and heuristic approximations~\cite{Clement23GECCO,GWW12} and specialized optimization viewpoints (e.g., subset selection)~\cite{Clement22JCO}.
+This has motivated randomized and heuristic approximations~\cite{Clément23GECCO,GWW12} and specialized optimization viewpoints (e.g., subset selection)~\cite{Clément22JCO}.
 These algorithmic challenges amplify the value of structural constructions that narrow the search space.
+There are also deterministic algorithms based on derandomization that construct $N$ points such that their star discrepancy is below a certain threshold $\varepsilon$ and the number of points grows like $s \log s$ which may be viewed as ``constructive proofs'' of a slightly weaker result; see, e.g., \cite{DGW10}.

 In this paper we investigate point sets obtained as \emph{multiset unions of multiple digitally shifted Korobov polynomial lattice point sets}.
 Multiple rank-1 lattice ideas, developed primarily for sparse trigonometric approximation and sampling~\cite{GIWV20,Kaemmerer18,KPV21}, suggest that a small number of carefully chosen periodic structures can mimic randomness while retaining favorable arithmetic properties.